Eufaula, Alabama: Education

 Eufaula is served by Eufaula City Schools which has two elementary schools.
 It has a middle school, Admiral Moorer Middle School, named after Admiral Thomas Hinman Moorer.
 The local high school is Eufaula High School and their mascot is a tiger.
 It is also served by a private accredited school, Lakeside School.
 The Lakeside athletic teams are known as the Chiefs.
 Eufaula also has a smaller unaccredited school, Parkview Christian School.
 Eufaula was home to the Eufaula Female Academy, a female seminary founded in 1844.

 Culture and recreation

 Historic buildings

 Many of Eufaula's historic buildings are listed on the National Register of Historic Places.
 Other historic buildings include the Eufaula First United Methodist Church and the First Baptist Church of Eufaula.
 The Seth Lore and Irwinton Historic District, with 667 contributing properties, is the second-largest historic district in Alabama.

 The Shorter Mansion was built in 1884 by Eli Shorter and is recognized by the National Trust for Historic Preservation.
-The bottom floor is often host to many receptions and events, while the second floor serves as a museum honoring the six Alabama governors from Barbour County, as well as Admiral Thomas Moorer, a former Chairman of the Joint Chiefs of Staff.
+The bottom floor is often host to many receptions and events, while the second floor serves as a museum honoring the six Alabama governors from Barbour County, as well as Admiral Thomas Moorer, a former chairman of the Joint Chiefs of Staff.

+The Holleman-Foy House is listed on the National Register of Historic Places. and stands in 215 W Broad St. The building was designed by George Franklin Barber and built in 1907 for Judge Henry Holleman.
+According to the National Register of Historic Places nomination the house was published in the 5th edition of Modern Dwellings (1905) under the title "An Ideal Home".
+In 1909 the house was sold to William Foy.

 Fendall Hall, built from 1856 to 1860, is an Italianate-style historic house museum owned and operated by the Alabama Historical Commission.